-Exercise helps you create a bigger calorie deficit without having to starve yourself.
-Incorporate cardiovascular exercise into your routine 3-5 times per week lasting 30-60 minutes per session.
+Physical activity increases the size of a calorie deficit without sacrificing more food.
+Incorporate cardiovascular exercise into your routine 3-5 times per week, 30-60 minutes per session.
 Strength training is also a great way to burn calories and vary a workout routine.
 Incorporate strength training into your routine 3-4 times per week.

 Get a free workout routine.

 There are an endless amount of shortcuts (i.e. diet pills, weight loss programs, books, exercise routines) claiming you can lose weight with minimal effort.
 There are no shortcuts!
-Creating a calorie deficit (through moderate calorie restriction and physical activity) is the only way to lose weight is to create a calorie deficit.
-This requires a considerable amount of work.
-Any plan that does not require sacrifice leads to failure.
+Creating a calorie deficit (through moderate calorie restriction and physical activity) is the only way to lose weight.
+Any plan that does not require sacrifice is unrealistic and leads to failure.

 The Bottom Line

-Losing weight requires you to make difficult changes to your everyday habits.
+Losing weight requires you to make difficult changes to everyday habits.
 Avoid making these changes too quickly.
 Slowly build up a calorie deficit by moderately cutting intake and increasing physical activity.
 Slow changes are much more likely to stick than abrupt ones that happen overnight.
 Slow change is the key to losing weight, keeping it off and improving overall health.